-Health Canada's rigorous requirements demand that a biosimilar demonstrate no clinically meaningful differences in terms of physiochemical structure, quality, potency, pharmacokinetics, and immunogenicity.
+Health Canada's rigorous requirements demand that a biosimilar demonstrate that there are no clinically meaningful differences in terms of physiochemical structure, quality, potency, pharmacokinetics, and immunogenicity.
 Clinical efficacy studies must demonstrate that the therapeutic effects of the biosimilar (both risk and benefit) are consistent.